 This feature allows you to set up custom commands that Cakey Bot can handle.
 For example, you can make your own command called

-!support which will post a message informing your users where they can get support for your guild.
+!support which will post a message informing your users where they can get support for your server.

 Login to the web dashboard on the main website here.

-Click on the guild you want to edit custom commands on.
+Click on the server you want to edit custom commands on.

 Go to the "Custom Commands" page.